TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Readme.md

 **Important notes on prizes:**
 1. 40% of each Final Prize is awarded for performance in the contest according to the defined evaluation metric.
 The remaining 60% is awarded if the team publishes their winning software as open source under a permissive open-source license (BSD, MIT, Apache), within 30 days of being announced as a winner.

-2. Applicable taxes may be assessed on and deducted from award payments, subject to U.S. government policies
+2. Applicable taxes may be assessed on and deducted from award payments, subject to U.S. government policies.

 **EVALUATION & RANKING:**